zzh-thu-22/GuardReasoner-Omni/README.md

 ## 🔮 Evaluation

-Download the JSON files and mm_data, then put them in `./data/test_data`
+Download the JSON files and mm_data, then put the JSON files in `./data/test_data` .

 Run the following code to evaluate all benchmarks.